 As you can hear in the processed version, the frog sounds are clearly reproduced with full spatial information.
 In the background you can hear water splashing.

 EMI 04 was recorded from a HiFi tuner.
 The audible noise comes from an equalizer positioned directly above it.
 The equalizer (with DSP) has a not completely shielded housing and radiates into the antenna cable of the tuner, which is also not perfectly shielded.

 IBOC.wav shows interference to the analog FM signal from the collocated digital subcarriers.
 After FM demodulation, the stereo decoder converts the digital sidebands to the audio frequency band.
 The second between the announcements and the last 0.2 seconds of IBOC.wav is corrupted with the typical noise from digital subcarriers.

 Both car radios and smartphones with built-in FM receivers reduce the stereo channel separation when the reception becomes poor to keep the audio SNR at a bearable level.
 An audio example with current car radios or smartphones can therefore unfortunately not demonstrate that the stereo channel separation can be maintained while at the same time improving the audio SNR.

 Instead, the audio examples „mobile fast“ and „mobile slow“ were recorded with an FM receiver that does not reduce the stereo separation and does not change the audio signal when FM reception becomes poor.

-In preparation: audio examples „mobile“
+To come: audio examples „mobile“